onurmetiin/Zyngo/README.md

 # Zyngo - Game Portal
-Zyngo game portal website which is full responsive by arinyazilim technologies that I used;
+Zyngo is game portal website which is full responsive by arinyazilim technologies that I used;
 Html, Scss, Jquery, Owl Carousel